 Eligibility for this grant is limited to any full time degree seeking student currently enrolled in a degree program at any accredited institution of higher learning in Metro Louisville and contiguous counties in Kentucky and Indiana.
 It is also available to any full time degree-seeking student whose permanent residence is in the same area and attends an accredited institution of higher learning outside the area.
 (See below for a complete list of counties this applies to.)

-To apply for The David Hershberg Scholarship, candidates must submit all appropriate documentation to World Affairs Council of KY/S.IN which is to be received by no later than 4:00 pm on February 19, 2016.
+To apply for The David Hershberg Scholarship, candidates must submit all appropriate documentation to WAC which is to be received by no later than 4:00 pm on February 19, 2016.
 Hand-delivered sealed applications will be accepted up until that time.

 Applications that do not have all requested material by February 19, 2016 will NOT be eligible for the award.